Taft Stettinius & Hollister

-Taft Stettinius & Hollister, commonly known as "Taft", is an American, white-shoe law firm founded in Cincinnati, with offices in Cleveland, Columbus, Dayton and Delaware, Ohio; Chicago, Illinois; Denver, Colorado; Detroit, Michigan; Indianapolis, Indiana; Covington, Kentucky; Minneapolis, Minnesota; Phoenix, Arizona; and Washington, DC.
-Taft has been referred to as Cincinnati's most prestigious law firm.
+Taft Stettinius & Hollister, commonly known as Taft, is an American, AmLaw100 law firm founded in 1885 with 22 offices in the United States.

 History

-Taft traces its roots back to 1885, when Worthington & Strong was founded by Judge William Worthington and Edward W. Strong.
-John L. Stettinius and John B. Hollister joined the firm after its founding, at which point the firm became known as Worthington, Strong, Stettinius & Hollister.
+Taft traces its roots back to 1885 when Judge William Worthington and Edward W. Strong founded Worthington & Strong.
+John L. Stettinius and John B. Hollister joined the firm after its founding; at this point, the firm became known as Worthington, Strong, Stettinius & Hollister.

 In January 1923, Judge Worthington died.
 In the following year, a young firm headed by Robert A. Taft and Charles P. Taft II, sons of former President William Howard Taft, joined the older firm to become Taft Stettinius & Hollister LLP.

 In 1947, the firm's labor department, led by J. Mack Swigert, was instrumental in helping Robert Taft, who had become a United States Senator, draft and pass the groundbreaking Taft–Hartley Act that regulated labor unions.
+In the late 1960s-early 1970s, Murray S. Monroe founded the firm's Antitrust practice.

 More recently, the firm is known for its work representing West Virginians in the environmental litigation against DuPont beginning in the 1990s, which was the subject of the 2019 film Dark Waters.